kalumet/cora-sc/README.md

 - Analysis is made locally on your pc.

 ### UEX Data Runner
-- Get ingame kiosk information analysed and transmitted to UEX
+- Get ingame kiosk information analysed and transmitted to UEX (https://uexcorp.space/) and uses their API v1.
 - manual validation of the data in a popup, no need to switch / tab out
 - get important process information as text overlays
 - get Cora tell you about results and errors to guide you in the process